QQ-BANG/Intrusion-Detection-Final-Project/docs/final_report.md

 `02_protocol_distribution.png` shows that `icmp` connections are almost entirely DoS (Smurf-style flooding).
-`03_top_services.png` shows `private`, `http`, and `domain_u` as the most-targeted services, which lines up with the kind of flood and scan patterns you would expect.
+`03_top_services.png` shows `private`, `http`, and `domain_u` as the most-targeted services, which align with the kind of flood and scan patterns you would expect.

 ### 3.3 Numeric structure